Woody Milintachinda

-Vuthithorn "Woody" Milintachinda (วุฒิธร มิลินทจินดา; born 25 November 1976) is a Thai content creator, TV and online content host, and executive producer.
+Vuthithorn "Woody" Milintachinda (วุฒิธร มิลินทจินดา; born 25 November 1976) is a Thai content creator, television and online content host, and executive producer.

-Woody is a leading figure on the front line of the Thai entertainment industry.
-With close to two decades of experience in radio and on TV as the nation's top talk show host, he has transformed his role into one of the most powerful social media influencers and thought leaders in Thailand across the whole demographic spectrum.
-He is the founder of large-scale music and entertainment events such as the S2O Music Festival, The Bangkok Countdown, and Circuit Asia, as well as Thailand’s first Health and Fitness Festival, FIT FEST.
+He is the founder of music and entertainment events such as the S2O Music Festival, The Bangkok Countdown, and Circuit Asia, as well as Thailand’s first health and fitness festival, FIT FEST.

-In his diverse roles in entertainment and media as DJ, VJ, TV host, actor, and producer, Woody has represented Thailand in interviews with world-famous figures and celebrities including the Dalai Lama Tenzin Gyatso and David Beckham.
-Woody recently hosted Woody Show which is the first licensed format show of The Ellen DeGeneres Show in Asia airing 17.00-18.00 every Sunday on Channel 7.
-Woody Milintachinda is a leading show host and one of the most powerful social media influencers leading Thailand across the whole demographic spectrum.
+In his diverse roles in entertainment and media as DJ, VJ, TV host, actor, and producer, Woody has represented Thailand in interviews with figures and celebrities including the Dalai Lama Tenzin Gyatso and David Beckham.

-Woody was selected by CNN as one of Asia’s Top 100 Influential Personalities.
-With the support of the Thai government, he championed a national health awareness campaign called the "60 Day Challenge" and continues to create content to improve health awareness for the general public and continues to use his influence as a public figure to raise awareness on an array of charitable issues.

 Early life and education

 He graduated from a high school in New York City and then moved back to Thailand to finish his bachelor's degree from Thammasat University (major in International Economics) and master's degree from Chulalongkorn University (major in Mass Communication).
 Woody's father, Piamsak Milintachinda, is an ambassador, while his brother Pulin Milintachinda is a former diplomat.